 Where Do Codependents Come From?

-Like may other life controlling issues such as addiction, codependency has its root in unmet needs during childhood.
+Like many other life-controlling issues such as addiction, codependency is rooted in unmet needs during childhood.
 Feeling rejected or abandoned, never measuring up, or role reversal in which the child takes care of an addicted or alcoholic parent are just a few of those ways.
 Dysfunction raises more dysfunction.
 A home in which one parent struggles with substance abuse or a behavioral addiction will contain another parent who is an enabler. a codependent.
-Without even realizing it children in the home will model the behavior of one parent or the other.
-Unspoken roles are assigned to each member of such a household all of which revolve around the addict in some way, whether it be behaving badly to call attention way from the addict or being the rescuer who fixes everything.
-Either way it is a set up for a lifelong battle with codependency and or substance abuse.
+Without even realizing it, children in the home will model the behavior of one parent or the other.
+Unspoken roles are assigned to each member of such a household all of which revolve around the addict in some way, whether it be behaving badly to call attention away from the addict or being the rescuer who fixes everything.
+Either way, it is a setup for a lifelong battle with codependency and or substance abuse.